Disalg-ICS-NJU/Conformance/README.md

 ## Overview

+(This is a *wrapper* repo for a series of our work on practical verification of concurrent and distributed systems.)

 The CONFORMANCE framework is proposed for practical verification of concurrent and distributed systems.

 The framework advocates the interaction between the *model* and the *code*.